Twitter Tips & Strategies

 By Spencer Lanoue

 Adding a live Twitter feed to your Wix site instantly connects your website visitors to your everyday social conversations, customer interactions, and brand personality.
-This guide covers a few different ways to get this done, from using Wix's simple built-in apps to using a direct code embed for more control, allowing you to choose the perfect method for your needs.
+This guide covers a few different ways to get this done, from using Wix's simple built-in apps to embedding custom code for more control, allowing you to choose the perfect method for your needs.

 Why Add a Twitter Feed to Your Wix Website?